-We established a Veterans Resource Center (VRC) on the Godfrey Campus in Baldwin Hall, Room 2415.
+The Veterans Resource Center (VRC) is located on the Godfrey Campus in Baldwin Hall, Room 2415.
 The center has computers, a printer/scanner/copier, phone, TV, a couch and chairs, lots of brochures and pamphlets, and free bottled water.
 There is also a VRC on the Nelson Campus in Building N4, Room 213.